 BDS had been around for a while before American Jewish organizations started seeing it as an existential threat to Israel.
 In July 2005, Palestinian groups began calling for academic, cultural, and economic boycotts of Israeli institutions.
 Part of the calculus was to put the same kind of pressure on Israel that was inflicted on South Africa to end its system of apartheid.

-Yet many BDS leaders quickly proved interested less in protesting Israel’s policies than in attempting to eradicate Israel.
+Yet many BDS leaders quickly proved interested less in protesting Israel’s policies than in attempting to eradicate the Jewish state.
 “The real aim of BDS is to bring down Israel,” said As’ad AbuKhalil, a professor at California State University Stanislaus, during the first BDS conference in Ramallah in 2007.
 “That should be stated as an unambiguous goal.
 There should not be any equivocation on this subject.”

 “The underlying point is that the government can’t choose which causes people are allowed to support,” Brian Hauss, an ACLU staff attorney, told me.
 “These laws are particularly pernicious because they scare a lot of people.
 The easiest answer when confronted with one of these certification forms is to not engage in protected speech or activity and sign the form.
 That is a really dangerous thing.
 That imposes a broad chill on people’s First Amendment rights.”